 Social networking apps have had their fair share of issues over the years.
 Whether it’s security problems, bullying, or general negativity, parents have particularly called for more wholesome apps for their children to use.
 A new app that’s catching on because they are working the anti-cyber bullying angle.
-Crush, a social networking app aiming to fill that void when we here about accounts being hacked, doxing, and other negatives that remind us of the show Euphoria it’s nice to see some positivity for a change.
+Gas, a social networking app aiming to fill that void when we here about accounts being hacked, doxing, and other negatives that remind us of the show Euphoria it’s nice to see some positivity for a change.

 Banking on positivity to help them take off as the next big thing, it’s already off to a great start with their initial release in Michigan.
-Crush has found that offering simplicity, wholesome content, and real-life friends on the app can keep teens engaged.
+Gas has found that offering simplicity, wholesome content, and real-life friends on the app can keep teens engaged.

 At its best when many users in the same friend group and school are signed up and active.
 Instead of allowing anyone to interact with one another, users need to know each other in real life which helps keep away cyber stalkers from unknowns a problem Facebook has not figured out.

-Once a group is created, Crush will start sending polls for users to answer.
+Once a group is created, Gas will start sending polls for users to answer.
 The way they write the polls is very much like yearbook superlatives, but crafted with the Gen Z in mind.

 Whenever a user gets picked in a poll, they receive a heart.
 It will show them the grade and gender of the person who voted for them.
 There’s no free-form messaging whatsoever through the app, which automatically eliminates a big fear of negativity creeping in.

 There is an upgrade known as God Mode for anyone hoping to learn a little more about who gave them a heart.
 It’s a minor expense, but not necessary to enjoy the app and everything it’s designed to provide.

 How Gas Handles Privacy Concerns?